Fire Emblem: The Sacred Stones: Reception

 Speaking about the gameplay, Famitsu enjoyed the tactical gameplay and new elements, along with appreciating the thrill induced by permadeath.
 A minor criticism was issues with the pacing.
 Harris enjoyed the gameplay despite noting that little had changed since the release of Fire Emblem, saying that players would not find any notable changes from their original experience.
 Chapman positively noted the improvements made since the release of Fire Emblem, along with positively noting the multiplayer options.
 Kasavin praised the deep strategy gameplay, and positively noted that it was geared towards players of various ages and skill levels.
 Foster called the gameplay the game's biggest feature and greatest strength despite not having changed much since the previous game.
-Knight enjoyed the gameplay experience, but was mixed to negative about the lack of true innovations, feeling that it was an overly similar experience to earlier Fire Emblem games.
+Knight enjoyed the gameplay experience, but was mixed about the lack of true innovations, feeling that it was an overly similar experience to earlier Fire Emblem games.
 Bramwell enjoyed the gameplay despite getting frustrated with permadeath and positively noted the nuances in character customization.
 Parkin stated that it was quite easy to spend large amounts of time creating the perfect strategy, and that restarting a level after a character died or going to one of the EXP maps to boost character levels was extremely tempting.
 In the latter case, he noted it might upset the game's intended difficulty.
 Marrow enjoyed his time with the game, and praised the additional features that made playing easier for newcomers.